 Newhaven council is using its link with Ho Chi Minh as part of a tourism drive.

-A banner in West Quay asks: "Did you know that Ho Chi Minh once worked as a pastry chef on the Newhaven-Dieppe ferry?"'Ties of friendship'
+A banner in West Quay asks: "Did you know that Ho Chi Minh once worked as a pastry chef on the Newhaven-Dieppe ferry?"

 Other details that will appear on banners around the town include the landing of exiled French King Louis Philippe in 1848 and the fact that Lord Lucan's car was found abandoned at the port following the death of Sandra Rivett in 1974.